 Purpose

-The purpose of this Standard Operating Procedure (SOP) is to ensure the high quality and safety of final products by providing a systemic approach to < and identify and control Risk throughout various stages of a product’s manufacturing lifecycle.
+The purpose of this Standard Operating Procedure (SOP) is to ensure the high quality and safety of final products by providing a systemic approach to Quality Risk Management and identify and control potential Risk throughout various stages of a product’s manufacturing lifecycle.

 Scope

-This SOP is valid at < for all Organization.
-The respective training shall be given in accordance with < <.
+This SOP is valid at Company CDE for the whole Organization.
+The respective training shall be given in accordance with SOP-10 Training Management.

 Responsibilities

-Responsible for the content of this SOP is <.
+Responsible for the content of this SOP is e.g., Quality Management Director.